0%

 “Cheeky bitch,” Black Canary replied.

-The vigilante leaped up, grabbing the sliver of the roof of the ground level container.
-She pulled herself up, digging the side of her boot on the roof, then pushed up with her legs.
+The vigilante moved to the irregular stack and leaped up, grabbing the sliver of exposed roof of the ground-level container.
+She pulled herself up and then jammed as much of her boot as she could onto the roof.
+Pushing up with her legs, her hands reached the bar keeping the upper container closed.

 “I’m never gonna hear the end of the ‘I told you they’d have shotguns,’” Canary muttered to herself.

 Pulling herself up, Canary stalked up behind the poor excuse for a guard.
 She snatched the shotgun from the bewildered man’s hands.
 She then used it to knock the man unconscious.
+Canary brought him to the deck without a sound and lay there herself.

 Over the phone, Canary said, “I’ll stay close to the edge, guide you through the maze.
 There are some more guys up here further down, so you may lose me from time to time.”